fi-content2-games-platform/FIcontent.Gaming.Enabler.Leaderboard/README.md

 1. Install mysql server

-2. Create database for highscore tables with name `mygame`

-        CREATE DATABASE mygame

-3. Create a file config.properties, here is an example:
+2. Create a file config.properties, here is an example:
 	```
 	# escape the characters #, !, =, and : with a preceding backslash